-These Amended Articles as filed with the PA Department of State
+These Amended Articles as filed with the PA Department of State will not be marked to show the changes made.

 Restriction Termination Date.
 The term "Restriction Termination Date" shall mean the first day after the Initial Date on which the Corporation determines pursuant to Section 9.7 of these Articles that it is no longer in the best interests of the Corporation to attempt to, or continue to, qualify as a REIT or that compliance with the restrictions and limitations on Beneficial Ownership, Constructive Ownership and Transfers of shares of Capital Stock set forth herein are no longer required in order for the Corporation to qualify as a REIT.